eightball270/OSPF-Routing-Multi-Area/README.md

 8. SSID and password on a Access Point (for WLAN connection)

 ## OSPF Multi Area
-In OSPF routing, freely choose a given number of areas to create a complex network, the example below uses an OSPF area count of 4-5.
+In OSPF routing, freely choose a given number of areas to create a complex network, the example below uses an OSPF area count of 4-5 with a minimum of 1 area (area 0/backbone area only).

 ### Cisco